BenjaminShinar/Books-Resources/CppNow2021/README.md

 - [ ] What Neighborhoods Owe Each Other: Rights, Duties, Immunities & Disabilities of Functions & Objects
 - [ ] Taking Template Classes Further with Opaque Types & Generic NTTPs - Joel Falcou & Vincent Reverdy
 - [ ] Taskflow: A Heterogeneous Task Graph Programming System with Control Flow: Tsung-Wei Huang
-- [ ] What Belongs In The C++ Standard Library? - Bryce Adelstein Lelbach

 ### lighting talks: